 Study Aims

-The primary objective (Aims) was to use an integrated, multi-scale dataset to accurately define the sedimentological architecture and petrophysical controls on reservoir quality.
-This systematic de-risking would enable the commercial viability of a potential tie-back to existing infrastructure by providing a reliable basis for volumetric estimation and sweep efficiency modelling.
+Badley Ashton addressed this challenge by utilising an integrated, multi-scale dataset to define geological architectures across the field more accurately.
+By linking these architectures to the sedimentological and petrographic controls on reservoir quality, the team facilitated a systematic de-risking process.
+This contributed directly to the assessment of the commercial viability of a potential tie-back to existing infrastructure by providing a reliable basis for volumetric estimations.

 Database

-The study was founded on a cost-effective, multi-scale database from two wells, 29/04e-5 (vertical) and the deviated sidetrack 29/04e-5z, which are laterally separated by approximately 1850m at reservoir depth.
+The study was founded on high-quality data from two wells: 29/04e-5 (vertical) and the deviated sidetrack 29/04e-5z, with a well separation of approximately 1850 m at reservoir depth.

 Results

-The effective systematic upscaling and coding of all available data (core and logs) enabled clear geological and reservoir quality separation between the stratigraphic units, fundamentally altering the understanding of the asset:
+The systematic integration and upscaling of all available data enabled clear geological and reservoir quality differentiation between stratigraphic units:

-• Risk Mitigation: The penetration of the oil rim and oil-water contact at in well 29/04e-5 confirmed the viability of the high-quality S2b sand as a primary development target.
+Risk Mitigation: The penetration of the oil rim and oil-water contact in well 29/04e-5 confirmed the viability of the high-quality S2b sand as a primary development target.

 01507 588353